alcatrazEscapee/hexlands/README.md

 - [Custom World Generation](https://minecraft.fandom.com/wiki/Custom_world_generation)
 - [Custom Dimensions](https://minecraft.fandom.com/wiki/Custom_dimension)

-In order to change a dimension to use hex based generation, you need to override the [Dimension] json.
+In order to change a dimension to use hex based generation, you need to override the [dimension](https://minecraft.fandom.com/wiki/Custom_dimension#Dimension_syntax) json.
 For example, in the overworld, this would be `data/minecraft/dimension/overworld.json`.
 This is used in the `generator` field of a dimension json.
 It is an object, which has the following fields.

-**Note**: Anywhere where the term "default value" is used does not mean the field is not required!
+**Note**: Anywhere below where the term "default value" is used does not mean the field is not required!
 It means that is the value used by the Hex Land's generation presets.

 - `type` is a string identifying what chunk generator to use.
 Must be `hexlands:hexlands`.
 - `seed` is a `long`.
 It is the seed of the world.
 (This will be overriden by a seed in the world creation screen, or server.properties if not present.)